Copiapó: Congressional representation

 Within the electoral divisions of Chile, Copiapó is represented in the Chamber of Deputies by Lautaro Carmona (PC) and Daniella Cicardini Milla (Independent, backed up by the PS) as part of the 5th electoral district, (together with Chañaral and Diego de Almagro).
 The commune is represented in the Senate by Isabel Allende Bussi (PS) and Baldo Prokurica Prokurica (RN) as part of the 3rd senatorial constituency (Atacama Region).

 Education

 Copiapó provides public and private education, from kindergarten to high school, and also technical and bachelor's degrees.

 Schools

-According to the Departament of Education of Chile, Copiapó had (2007) an enrollment of more than 35.000 students, divided in the following programs: Kindergarten, 3.780 students; Differencial Education, 1.009 students; Elementary and Middle School, 20.794 students; High School, 10.291 students (5.185 in Scientific-Humanist programs and 5.106 in Technical-Professional programs).
+According to the Department of Education of Chile, Copiapó had (2007) an enrollment of more than 35,000 students, divided in the following programs: Kindergarten, 3,780 students; Differencial Education, 1,009 students; Elementary and Middle School, 20,794 students; High School, 10,291 students (5,185 in Scientific-Humanist programs and 5,106 in Technical-Professional programs).

 La commune of Copiapó offers public and private education held by 64 schools, divided in: 61 urbans and 3 rurals; 32 public, 23 State-subsidized private schools and 9 private schools.